STTADev/STTA/README.md

 EULA
 1a.
 Payments
   STTA is a free indie game.
 You should not have paid money for STTA.
 If you have, get a refund.
 The official STTA is downloaded at github.com/STTADev/STTA, but it will likely change very soon.
-It may be changed to getshiftos.ml.
-We aren't sure though.

 1b.
 Privacy
   Your privacy is yours.
 We do not share your email, password, age, or anything like that.